History of the Jews in Bosnia and Herzegovina: Ottoman rule

-The first Jews arrived to Bosnia and Herzegovina in period from 1492 to 1497 from Spain and Portugal.
+Jews had been forced to leave Spain by 31 July 1492 by the Alhambra Decree; the day was further delayed to 2 August 1492, which coincided with Tisha B'Av.
+The first Jews from Spain and Portugal arrived in Bosnia and Herzegovina during the early 1500s.

 As tens of thousands of Jews fled the Spanish and Portuguese Inquisitions, Sultan Bayezid II of the Ottoman Empire welcomed Jews who were able to reach his territories.
 Sephardi Jews fleeing Spain and Portugal were welcomed in – and found their way to – Bosnia and Herzegovina, Macedonia, Thrace and other areas of Europe under Ottoman control.
 Jews from the Ottoman Empire began arriving in numbers in the 16th century, settling mainly in Sarajevo.
 The first Ashkenazi Jews arrived from Hungary in 1686, when the Ottoman Turks were expelled from Hungary Among them was Tzvi Ashkenazi, who remained in Sarajevo for three years as rabbi.

 The Jewish community prospered in Bosnia, living side by side with their Bosnian Muslim neighbors, as one of the largest European centres for Sephardi Jewry outside of Spain.

 Jews in the Ottoman Empire were generally well-treated and were recognized under the law as non-Muslims.
 Despite some restrictions, the Jewish communities of the Empire prospered.
 They were granted significant autonomy, with various rights including the right to buy real estate, to build synagogues and to conduct trade throughout the Ottoman Empire.
 Jews, along with the other non-Muslim subjects of the Empire, were granted full equality under Ottoman law by 1856.

 In the late Ottoman time, the Sarajevo-based Sephardi rabbi Judah Alkalai played a prominent role as a precursor of modern Zionism by advocating in favor of the restoration of the Jews to the Land of Israel.